-Part C Early Intervention and healthcare providers, please see the HIPAA-compliant Census Form for reporting de-identified profiles of children and youth with deaf-blindness to the Florida deaf-blind project.
+Part C Early Intervention and healthcare providers should obtain Consent For Exchange of Information or report de-identified profiles of children and youth with deaf-blindness to the Florida deaf-blind project.

 When collecting data for the National Child Count of Children and Youth Who Are Deaf-Blind (aka “census”), the Florida deaf-blind project functions as a HIPAA-covered entity that transforms nonstandard information on children and youth with deaf-blindness into standard format for the annual census Under HIPAA, healthcare providers may disclose de-identified information to the Florida registry of children and youth who are deaf-blind without authorization.
 In compliance with HIPAA, FAVI transmits only de-identified information about the health and disability profiles of children and youth with deaf-blindness to the National Consortium on Deaf-Blindness for the annual census (http://privacyruleandresearch.nih.gov/pr_08.asp).

 Help the Florida deaf-blind project to help children and youth with deaf-blindness and their families!